sccn/sccn.github.io/tutorials/06_RejectArtifacts/RunICA.md

 Learning to recognize types of independent components may require experience.
 A later section on *Automated detection of artifactual ICA components* on this page contains links to an online tutorial for learning to recognize components.

-The main criteria to determine if a component is 1) cognitively related 2) a muscle artifac, or 3) some other type of artifacts are
+The main criteria to determine if a component is 1) cognitively related 2) a muscle artifact, or 3) some other type of artifacts are
 - First, the scalp map (as shown above),
 - Next the component time course,